 - Storage: 1 TB SSD

-Best Laptop for PhD Students in Physics, Engineering, Computer Science, Bioinformatics
+Best Laptop for Doctoral Students in STEM, Engineering, and Computer Science

 2. ASUS ROG Zephyrus G14